 The Group's net revenue arises primarily in USD, EUR and JPY, while the Group's net expenses largely arise in GBP, EUR and USD.
 Sales companies primarily have income and expenses in their functional currency while production companies are to a greater extent exposed to currency risk as sales are largely in a currency other than the functional currency.
-The currency risk that arises from future business transactions and recognized assets and liabilities are managed using derivative contracts based on fore-casted net flows and recognized net balances.
-Elekta's policy is to hedge the exchange-rate risk using forwards, the extent of which is determined by the Group's estimation of the exchange-rate risk and in accordance with the Group's established policy.
-Highly forecasted transaction exposure hedging is on the basis of expected net sales and hedging is conducted over a period up to 24 months.
-Each Group company is responsible for quantifying its transaction exposure in particular flow forecasts that then provide the basis for determination of the exposure and decisions on hedging measures.
-Currency hedging of recognized assets and liabilities in foreign currency is hedged, in accordance with policy, from 50 percent to 100 percent.
+The currency risk that arises from future business transactions and recognized assets and from 50 percent to 100 percent.